Abelian Duality for Generalised Maxwell Theories: Expectation Values

 For an elliptic theory $(\Phi, \mc L)$, consider the complex of global classical observables $\obs(X)$ with underlying graded vector space $\OO(T^*[-1]\Phi)$.
-This cdga is freely generated by a cochain complex, and its smeared version is assumed to be freely generated by an elliptic complex $\mc E$ as described in section \ref{smearing}.
-Now, Hodge theory gives us a Laplacian operator $\Delta: \mc E \to \mc E$ and a splitting in each degree: $\mc E_i = \mc H_i \oplus \mc H_i^\perp$, where $\mc H_i$ denotes the finite-dimensional vector space of \emph{harmonic} elements in degree $i$.
-In particular, we can apply this to the degree zero elements $\mc E_0$, which represent a linearisation of the space of the (degree zero) \emph{fields} in our theory.
+This cdga is freely generated by a cochain complex, and its smeared version is assumed to be freely generated by an elliptic complex $\mc E$ as described in Section \ref{smearing}.
+Suppose that $X$ is compact.
+Now, Hodge theory gives us a Laplacian operator $\Delta \colon \mc E \to \mc E$ and a splitting in each degree: $\mc E_i = \mc H_i \oplus \mc H_i^\perp$, where $\mc H_i$ denotes the finite-dimensional vector space of \emph{harmonic} elements in degree $i$.
+In particular, we can apply this to the degree zero elements $\mc E_0$, which represent a linearization of the space of the (degree zero) \emph{fields} in our theory.

+\begin{hypothesis} From now on, $X$ will always denote a compact Riemannian manifold without boundary.
+In particular, Hodge theory tells us that if $\mc E$ is the sheaf of sections of an elliptic complex of vector bundles on $X$, then the complex of global sections of $\mc E$ has finite-dimensional cohomology. \end{hypothesis}

 \begin{definition} The Hodge decomposition defines a splitting